vmonney/Kidney-Disease-Classification-Deep-Learning-Project/README.md

 5. Update the configuration manager in src config
 6. Update the components
 7. Update the pipeline
-8. Update the main.py
+8. Update main.py
-9. Update the dvc.yaml
+9. Update dvc.yaml
-10. app.py
+10. Update app.py

 # How to run?
 ### STEPS: